anilkumarraut/Assignment/README.md

 * Monitoring memory usage during execution

 ## Final Thoughts
 The script is designed to be **efficient, easy to maintain, and robust** while following all requirements.
-If you have any feedback or suggestions for improvement, let me know!
+If you have any feedback or suggestions for improvement, let me know! anlkumarraut17@gmail.com  or +1 813 424 7038

 Happy coding! 🚀